LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/usefulSolutions.md

 indicator: both
 ---

-The techniques discussed below provide solutions to common conversation issues.
+The techniques discussed below provide solutions to common conversation challenges.

 ### Transfer to bot and offer consistent greeting